In Brief

 This is the hinge of theodicy.
 Not that God merely permits suffering.
 But that God, with His hands full of your brokenness, is orchestrating good from it.

 Most of us want God to prevent suffering.
 Scripture promises something better: God will use suffering.
 Not to punish.
 Not to teach a lesson He could teach another way.
-But to accomplish purposes only He can see, and to conform us into the image of His Son.
+But to accomplish purposes only He can see, and to conform us into the image of His Son — the golden chain of Romans 8:29-30 that nothing can break.

 The Pattern: What Feels Like Destruction Is Actually Construction